-- 1. (1) The Applicant shall carry out the development generally in accordance with the: - development application DA 98/01173, dated 13 February 1998, lodged with Maitland City Council and DA 118/698/22, dated 19 February 1998, lodged with Cessnock City Council and the accompanying Environmental Impact Statement (EIS) dated 10 February 1998, and prepared by PPK Environment and Infrastructure, as modified by the reports in Schedule 4; - submissions to the Commission of Inquiry by the Applicant; - Statement of Environmental Effects titled, Modification to the approved mining area at the Donaldson Open Cut Coal Mine, Beresfield, dated 10 November 2004, and prepared by GSS Environmental; and - conditions of this consent. - (2) If there is any inconsistency between the above, either the conditions of this consent, or the most recent document shall prevail to the extent of any inconsistency. - (3) Unless otherwise specifically stated, the conditions of this consent do not apply to lot 131 DP 234203 (owned by Steggles Limited at the date of this consent), provided the Deed of Agreement between Steggles Limited and the Applicant (dated 24 February 1999) is in effect. - 2.
-Except as expressly provided by the Statement of Environmental Effects, dated 10 November 2004, the development shall be restricted as follows: - the mine plan in the EIS shall be reduced such that no mining shall be undertaken in any area identified in accordance with these Conditions as a Conservation Area.
-This includes the Tetratheca juncea Conservation Area (Condition 68); and - (ii) the Applicant shall not clear any land or erect any structures within any Conservation Area without approval from the Director-General. - 3.
+- 1. (1) The Applicant shall carry out the development generally in accordance with the: - development application DA 98/01173, dated 13 February 1998, lodged with Maitland City Council and DA 118/698/22, dated 19 February 1998, lodged with Cessnock City Council and the accompanying Environmental Impact Statement (EIS) dated 10 February 1998, and prepared by PPK Environment and Infrastructure, as modified by the reports in Schedule 4; - submissions to the Commission of Inquiry by the Applicant; - Statement of Environmental Effects titled, Modification to the approved mining area at the Donaldson Open Cut Coal Mine, Beresfield, dated 10 November 2004, and prepared by GSS Environmental; - modification application DA 98/01173 & DA 118/698/22 MOD 2 and supporting information, prepared by Donaldson Coal Pty Limited and dated 16 December 2010 and 25 March 2011; and - conditions of this consent. - (2) If there is any inconsistency between the above, the most recent document shall prevail to the extent of the inconsistency.
+However, the conditions of this approval shall prevail to the extent of any inconsistency. - (3) Unless otherwise specifically stated, the conditions of this consent do not apply to lot 131 DP 234203 (owned by Steggles Limited at the date of this consent), provided the Deed of Agreement between Steggles Limited and the Applicant (dated 24 February 1999) is in effect. - 2.
+Except as expressly provided by the Statement of Environmental Effects, dated 10 November 2004, the development shall be restricted as follows: - (i) the mine plan in the EIS shall be reduced such that no mining shall be undertaken in any area identified in accordance with these Conditions as a Conservation Area.
+This includes the Tetratheca juncea Conservation Area (Condition 68); and

+- (ii) the Applicant shall not clear any land or erect any structures within any Conservation Area without approval from the Director-General. - 3.
 (1) Subject to (2) the approved hours of operation are as follows:

-Works Period Hours Construction, including construction of any Monday to Friday 7am to 6pm bunds Saturday 8 am to 1pm Mining operations, including mining, haulage of Monday to Friday 24 hours per day waste to dumps and coal processing Saturday, Sunday 7am to 6pm Road transportation and stockpiling of coal 7 pays per week 24 hours per day Rail loading of coal 7 pays per week 7am to 10pm Maintenance of mobile and fixed plant 7 pays per week 24 hours per day Blasting, not involving closure of John Monday to Saturday 7am to 5pm Renshaw Drive Blasting, involving closure of John Renshaw Monday to Saturday 10am to 2pm Drive
+Works Period Hours Construction, including construction of any Monday to Friday 7am to 6pm bunds Saturday 8 am to 1pm Mining operations, including mining, haulage Monday to Friday 24 hours per day of waste to dumps and coal processing Saturday, Sunday 7am to 6pm Road transportation and stockpiling of coal 7 pays per week 24 hours per day Rail loading of coal 7 pays per week 7am to 10pm Maintenance of mobile and fixed plant 7 pays per week 24 hours per day Blasting, not involving closure of John Monday to Saturday 7am to 5pm Renshaw Drive Blasting, involving closure of John Renshaw Monday to Saturday 10am to 2pm Drive